 Many a time you might have noticed that you take one of your friends to play some game (which he has never played before), but yet he is able to beat you.
 This is called beginner’s luck.

 Beginner’s luck is applicable in almost all parts of life, including the stock market.

 It might happen that your first stock turned out to be exceptionally well-performing stock and you might get a return of 30-40%, just within a month.

 Do not let this influence you.
 Do not increase your investment amount drastically just because this one turned out to be good.
-Wait for some time and monitor the outcomes of few of your other investments before investing big.
+Wait for some time and monitor the outcomes of a few of your other investments before investing big.
 Make a strategy and stick to it without getting influenced by the beginner’s luck.

 When you’ll buy your first stock, it will give you a lot of satisfaction.
 This is because you have now entered the exciting world of stock and market and you are aware that you have over 5,500 other options available if this one doesn’t work.
-You have learned how to buy the stock and all you need now to improve your approach to gain good profits.
+You have learned how to buy the stock and all you need now is to improve your approach to gain good profits.

 When buying your first stock, follow the following three guidelines:

 - Invest in what you know.